Ex-Minneapolis cop pleads guilty in George Floyd killing - NewsBreak

 Kueng’s plea called for him to serve his state and federal terms concurrently, just as Lane is doing.

 Kueng is Black, Lane is white and Thao is Hmong American.
-They were convicted of federal charges in February after a trial that focused on their training and the culture of the police department.
+They were convicted of federal charges in February after a monthlong trial that focused on the officers’ training and the culture of the police department.
 All three were convicted of depriving Floyd of his right to medical care and Thao and Kueng were also convicted of failing to intervene to stop Chauvin during the killing.

 State sentencing guidelines for a person with no criminal record, like Kueng, call for a range from about 3 1/2 years to four years and nine months in prison for second-degree unintentional manslaughter.
 The presumptive sentence is four years.